mly520/auth-orm/README.md

     	'auth-orm'
     ),

-Set up your models, but be aware: As models are not that flexible to handle like - lets say - simple databases: here are the limitations: You need six different tables and three different models if you plan to implement the whole story, including users, groups and ACL handling.
+Setup your models, but be aware: As models are not that flexible to handle like - lets say - simple databases: here are the limitations: You need six different tables and three different models if you plan to implement the whole story, including users, groups and ACL handling.
 A sample of a database installation script and the relating models can be found in the help folder in the root path of the package.
 All the field names of the models (like say: username or group_id) can be customized in the authorm-config.

 Create a configuration file in your app path and update some values if you need.
 (Or copy the one from the package path)